pratikchhya/Visualizing-Doubles/README.md

 To answer these questions, we cleaned our dataset and later built a web application that shows various beer styles, a map showing the state with most beer consumption, a data table, and a map showing brewering ratings.

+### Data Sources:
+Beers and Breweries
+- 2 datasets from Kaggle were used.
+One for US craft breweries and another for beers: https://www.kaggle.com/ritesaluja/the-beer/data

+Google Places
+- API interactions to retrieve geolocation data and brewery ratings.

+Web Scrape
+- Scrape data for beer consumption by state: https://www.thrillist.com/drink/nation/beer-consumption-by-state/3973432

+Beer Styles
+- a research was made to create a family tree of beer styles, defining the parent for each beer style, ABV, IBU and a description of the style.
+The sources to map and define the family tree used were:
+  - www.beeradvocate.com
+  - www.brewersassociation.org
+  - www.beerspot.com
+  - www.ratebeer.com

+### API Keys Required:
+- Google API (console.developers.google.com/getting-started)
+- Mapbox API (mapbox.com)

 ## Technologies used:
 ```
 Python / Pandas